-For this culminating course activity, you will choose a moment in your life and show why it is meaningful.
-At some point this semester you will take something you have made--it could be a word, a picture, a poster, a story you read or a combination of these--and use to claim a moment for yourself in front of the class.
+For this culminating course activity, you will take something you have made, something you have learned at some point this semester, and use it to claim a moment for yourself.
+It could be a word, a picture, a poster, or anything you deem significant.
 We shall meet in our regular classroom.